Replacement Barbless Hooks

-Also called "single hooks" or "replacement single hooks," they are available barbed as well as barbless, and they are available for spoons and for plugs.
+Also called "single hooks," "replacement single hooks" or "in-line" hooks, they are available barbed as well as barbless, and for both spoons and plugs.

-Replacement single hooks intended for spoons have horizontal eyes.
+Replacement single hooks intended for spoons have eyes that are horizontal when the hook is attached to the spoon.
 The hook on a spoon is attached with a split ring, and the horizontal eye on a single hook for spoons will orient the hook properly.
-When replacing treble hook with a single hook on a spoon, attach the hook so that the hook points up when the convex side of the spoon faces down, as shown in the following photo.
+When replacing a treble hook with a single hook on a spoon, attach the hook so that the hook points up when the convex side of the spoon faces down, as shown in the following photo.

 When retrieved slowly, a spoon will wobble rather than spin, and the convex side of the spoon will face downwards most of the time.
 That causes the hook to face upwards most of the time, greatly reducing the chance of getting snagged on a rock or log.

-Replacement single hooks for plugs have vertical eyes to orient the hook properly with the plug.
+Replacement single hooks for plugs have eyes that are vertical to orient the hook properly with the plug.
 The tail hook should point up.
 There is a difference of opinion on whether the front hook should point forward or backward.
-Forward will give more positive hook sets, but also increases the chance that a plug will get snagged on a rock or a log.
+Forward will give more positive hook sets, but it also increases the chance that a plug will get snagged on a rock or a log.
+In most cases, though, the bill on the lure will hit the log or rock but the hook will be above it and will not get stuck, even if the hook point is forward.

 Header photo: Tenryu Rayz RZ4102B-UL, Shimano Calcutta Conquest BFSHG ('17)